the therapist

-In 2022, I expanded my long-time massage practice into what is now Little Oasis, a space rooted in connection, care, and the belief that healing happens when we slow down.
-With over a decade of experience, my work blends the clinical and the intuitive in a deeply restorative setting.
+My journey into bodywork took root in the belief that real healing happens when we slow down.
+With over a decade of hands-on experience and continued specialized training, my work blends the technical and intuitive to support you in your return to balance.

 the philosophy

 The key to health is treating the person, not just the symptoms.
 My work supports you holistically and honors your nervous system.
-From there, true healing in the body begins.
+I work with the body, not against it, and believe that intentional touch creates the most lasting shifts.
+There’s no “no pain, no gain” here; when breath can’t move with ease, the body closes and guards further.

 FAQs